Python-GIS-book/site/source/part1/chapter-01/md/06-installation.md

     You will be prompted for your password and must have administrator rights to install this way.

 After the installation has completed you can test that the `conda` package manager works by opening a terminal and running a command such as `conda --version`.
 If the command returns a version number of conda (e.g. `conda 4.11.0`) then everything is working correctly.
-In case you have any problems with the Miniconda installation, you can find some installation tips on the [Miniconda website](https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html).
+In case you have any problems with the Miniconda installation, you can find some installation tips on the [installing Miniconda web page](https://docs.anaconda.com/free/miniconda/miniconda-install/).
 <!-- #endregion -->

 <!-- #region pycharm={"name": "#%% md\n"} -->